Protoser/Changed-Multiplayer/README.md

 ## Starting Game
 Now with the server up and running you can go into steam and launch changed.
 If you have no previous saves you cannot join a game so you have to quickly go into the main menu and create a new game.
-(Extra, you need to be inn the same "world" or "level" then the other person to see them, this is so players could race to the end or play independent of other players)
+(Extra, you need to be in the same "world" or "level" then the other person to see them, this is so players could race to the end or play independent of other players)

 # Uninstall
 To uninstall the game just go to steam and verify the game files of changed